-Contact with nuts, including peanuts or products containing traces of nuts or oil, can be critical or even asked to carefully monitor all product ingredients to avoid nut-containing products (including almond
+Contact with nuts, including peanuts or products containing traces of nuts or oil, can be critical or even fatal to a child with a severe nut allergy.
+All Bright Horizons Early Education and Preschool Centers are nut-safe.
+This means we do our best to keep nut products out of the centers.
+All families and staff are asked to carefully monitor all product ingredients to avoid nut-containing products (including almond milk and products containing nuts in any form, such as lotions).

 Despite our diligent efforts, it is impossible to eliminate all risk for children with food allergies.
-Ultimately,
+Ultimately, in light of the risks that cannot be eliminated, parents/guardians will need to decide whether group care is appropriate for their child with allergies.